1 Motivation

 Furthermore, the Linux Foundation report states, “English proficiency is a metric by which performance and personality can be judged”4.

-These studies also higligh that “the magnitude of the disadvantage seems far beyond the level that can be overcome with individuals’ efforts.”5
+These studies also highlight that “the magnitude of the disadvantage seems far beyond the level that can be overcome with individuals’ efforts.”5

 1.2 Community driven localizations and translations

-Community-driven translations and localizations are efforts by community members to have a resource in a language of their choice.
-The community organized and agreed on different aspects of the localization project6.
+Community-driven translations and localizations are efforts by community members to create resources in a language of their choice.
+The community organizes and agrees on different aspects of localization projects6.

 The Spanish-speaking R community has been very active and growing in recent years and has undertaken various translation activities for technical materials such as books, cheat sheets, guides, and datasets.